janverschelde/PHCpack/src/doc/source/options.rst

 should be found with each run, a solution that appears first in one run may turn out last in another run.

-With the option -0, a fixed seed is used in each run.
+With the option -0, a :index:`fixed seed` is used in each run.
 This option can be combined with the blackbox solver (phc -b), e.g.: phc -b -0 or phc -0 -b.